safe-global/safe-docs/pages/sdk-protocol-kit/guides/safe-signatures.md

 Your Safe Account can be configured with various thresholds and different types of owners.
 An owner can be any Ethereum address, such as:

 - External Owned Account (EOA)
-- Child Signer Safe (A Safe Account that is an owner of another Safe Account)
+- Child Signer Safe (A Safe Account that's an owner of another Safe Account)

-When the owner is an EOA, we generate a signature that is different from the signature created using a Safe Account.
+When the owner is an EOA, we generate a signature that's different from the signature created using a Safe Account.
 The Safe Account is a Smart Contract Account, so we need to consider this when gathering the signatures, as the Safe Contracts validate them differently.

 In this article, we will use the following Safe Account setup as examples.
-We have five different Ethereum addresses that can act as signers, namely _owner1_ to _owner5_.
+We've five different Ethereum addresses that can act as signers, namely _owner1_ to _owner5_.

 - `safeAddress3_4`: 3/4 Safe Account (3 signatures required out of 4 owners)
   - `owner1`